As global commerce continues to boom, managing the upstream movement within supply chains creates diverse logistical challenges.

 Recycling & End-of-Life (EOL) Management

-When products reach the end of their useful life, they can be sent for recycling or responsible disposal, which often follows strict EOL (End Of Life) regulations - especially for items containing hazardous materials, such as electronics or batteries.
+When products reach the end of their useful life, they can be sent for recycling or responsible disposal.

 Unsold Goods

-Unsold inventory - whether due to poor sales, seasonal turnover, or obsolescence - is often returned to manufacturers or distributors, who then redistribute it or sell it through secondary markets and discount channels.
+Unsold inventory, whether due to poor sales, seasonal turnover, or obsolescence, is often returned to a third-party logistics facility for redistribution, donation, or even resale through secondary markets and discount channels.

 Delivery Failure